teddybear082/Godot_XR_Networking-Plus-Game/README.md

 Grab objects using grab buttons

-Pull your sword out of its holster by positioning your hands around your shoulder areas and pressing the trigger key.
+Once you get into the "real game," pull your sword out of its holster by positioning your hands around your shoulder areas and pressing the trigger key.
 Pressing the key again in the same area holsters the sword.

 You can cut a lot of the blocks and rocks with your swords.